kwasmich/MegaOTA/README.md

 * nRF24L01+
 * AT24C512
 * SST25VF512
+* and maybe more over time

-## sample input vor update over UART
+## sample input for update over UART

 :1038000014BE0FB6F894A8958091600088618093EB
 :103810006000109260000FBECDB7DEB76097DEBFCC